Non-trivial Solutions of $Aa^p+Bb^p=Cc^3$ over Number Fields: Properties of Galois representations

-\item When $K$ is totally real then the absolute Galois group $G_K$ contains a complex conjugation.
-The image of this complex conjugation under $\overline{\rho}_{E,p}$ is similar to $ $ which imples that if $\overline{\rho}_{E,p}$ is irreducible then it is absolutely irreducible. \end{enumerate} \end{proof}
+\item When $K$ is totally real, the absolute Galois group $G_K$ contains a complex conjugation.
+The image of this complex conjugation under $\overline{\rho}_{E,p}$ is similar to $ $ which implies that if $\overline{\rho}_{E,p}$ is irreducible, then it is absolutely irreducible. \end{enumerate} \end{proof}